Everyone is now talking about this new way of using AI in an interactive form of communication.

 AI started out by “replacing boring, tedious, less creative tasks,” so it started analyzing, computing, and researching data.

-Now AI started with further creative tasks such as creating digital art (for example artssy
+Now AI started with further creative tasks such as creating digital art (for example artssy), images for example photoleapapp and music (for example unite).

 Here is a quick extract of the blog post.

-- Jobs that AI will eventually replace, here are some were the risk level over 50%:
+- Jobs that AI will eventually replace, here are some where the risk level is over 50%:

 - Customer service executives